MicrosoftDocs/fabric-docs/docs/data-factory/connector-salesforce-objects-copy-activity.md

 The following properties are **required**:

 - **Connection**: Select a Salesforce connection from the connection list.
 If no connection exists, then create a new Salesforce connection by selecting **New**.
-- **Object API**: Specify the Salesforce object name to retrieve data from.
+- **Object API**: Specify the Salesforce object name to write data to.
 Select the name from the drop-down list.

 Under **Advanced**, you can specify the following fields: